 Eduardo, also known as “El Presidente”, is President & CEO of Grey Europe effective January 2019.
 Until then, he was President & CEO of Grey Latin America and President and Chief Creative Officer at Maruri Grey in Ecuador.
 He is Chairman of the European Creative Board and currently an active member of Grey´s Global Creative Board.
 In 2012, Maruri won the first Cannes Lion for Ecuador.
 Under his leadership, Maruri Grey has been awarded as Ecuadorian Agency of the Year more than 10 times, including 2013, 2014, 2015, 2017 and 2018.
 Eduardo together with his teams in Ecuador and later in Latin America, have accumulated over 100 Cannes Lions in the past seven years, including 2 Grand Prix.
 Under his mantra “doing things differently”, focusing on creative reputation as key driver of financial results, Grey was awarded as Latin America Regional Network of the Year in 2017 and 2018 achieving unprecedented new business and financial growth.

-Javier joins Grey from FCB Mexico where he has served most recently as Partner and Chief Creative Officer after more than four years at Saatchi & Saatchi.
-During his tenure as Chief Creative Officer, he transformed the creative reputation of that agency's flagship New York office.
+He joined Grey from FCB Mexico where he served as Chief Creative Officer after more than four years at Saatchi & Saatchi, during which, as Chief Creative Officer, he transformed the creative reputation of the New York flagship office.

-He received global notoriety for the "It's a Tide Ad" campaign, the gaggle of faux ads that hijacked the 2018 Super Bowl and swept the award shows, winning a Titanium Lion and the 2019 Grand Effie, among others.
+Javier is the Mastermind Behind the "It's a Tide Ad" campaign which received global notoriety: the gaggle of faux ads that hijacked the 2018 Super Bowl and swept the award shows, winning a Black Pencil at D&AD, a Titanium Lion and the 2019 Grand Effie, among others.
 Critics hailed its humor, flawless craft and clever, classic problem-solving marketing.

-During his career, Campopiano has brought his unique talents to build giant global brands for giant global networks.
+During his career, Javier has brought his unique talents to build giant global brands for giant global networks.
 He began his career as an intern at Ogilvy Argentina and went on to become Regional Creative Director in Latin America for Ogilvy, Saatchi & Saatchi and FCB before becoming a Partner and Chief Creative Officer of FCB New York.
-The proud recipient of 49 Cannes Lions and a Black Pencil, he has won every top international creative honor.

 Ian joined Grey as the EMEA CFO in September 2012 and has helped the regional team in re-organising and restructuring our operations across the network.
 He came from FCB where for four years he was the CFO for their EME region.
 Ian believes to perform effectively it is the duty of the finance function not to just process and report on but to also understand the business and be thoroughly involved in how it operates.
 Ian has crossed the divide of finance and operations as he has also worked as the COO for Wunderman EMEA and as acting MD for Wunderman UK during a management transition.
 During that time he negotiated global contracts with Ford and Danone and merged four Wunderman operations into the largest relationship marketing Agency in the UK.
 Ian worked for the Y&R Group for eleven years primarily at Wunderman where he was CFO for the UK and CFO for the Ford relationship in EMEA.
 Prior to that he worked with PriceWaterhouseCoopers in Brazil for three years after qualifying as an ACA in London in 1989.